miykael/workshop_mumbai/README.md

 ## Via Jupyter nbviewer (non-interactive)

-All the notebooks and slides can be looked at via [Jupyter nbviewer](https://nbviewer.jupyter.org/github/miykael/workshop_mumbai/blob/master/program.ipynb).
+All the notebooks (but not the slides) can be looked at via [Jupyter nbviewer](https://nbviewer.jupyter.org/github/miykael/workshop_mumbai/blob/master/program.ipynb).
 Like this you can see everything but cannot really interact with the scripts or run the code.

 ## Via Docker (interactive)